vicarchive/DialogueUnlocker/README.md

 ## Releases
 Releases will be on Nexus Mods here: https://www.nexusmods.com/stardewvalley/mods/37749.
+They'll also be available on the releases tab.

 ## List of valid dialogue key prefixes
 You may add these lines into any of these two files, the mod will parse through both fine.